Jherrykizz1/TS-Acad-Group-5-Capstone-Project/README.md

     This was handled by Emmanuel and Tolani <br>

   <h4> Leader of Group and Deployment </h4>
-  Jeremiah Eyo Lead the group assisted by Justice Jeremiah and Justice wrote and eddited the README.md Jeremiah Eyo deployed the project to Vercel <br>
+  Jeremiah Eyo led the group, assisted by Justice <br>
+  Jeremiah and Justice wrote and edited the README.md Jeremiah Eyo deployed the project to Vercel <br>

   <h4> Issues Developed Durring Project Creation Process </h4>
-    Emmanuel, John and Opeyemi contributed in fixing problems some members had between Github and Vscode integration for example, previewing React component on local using;
+    Emmanuel, John, and Opeyemi contributed to fixing problems some members had between GitHub and VSCode integration, for example, previewing a React component locally. npm install
-    npm install
     npm start
     npm run  dev